 How Discounty Simplifies AOV Growth

 Managing discount campaigns can feel overwhelming, but that’s where Discounty shines.
-This Shopify app simplifies creating and running discount strategies, allowing you to focus on what matters most—growing your business.
+This Shopify app simplifies creating and running promotion strategies, allowing you to focus on what matters most—growing your business.

 Key Features of Discounty:

-- Automated Tiered Discounts: Set spending thresholds and let Discounty apply the discounts automatically.
+- Automated Discounts: Set spending thresholds and let Discounty apply the discounts automatically.

 - Customizable Bundles: Offer personalized product bundles with ease.